Consider Her Ways: Plot

 Jane, a woman from the present day, has taken a drug called chuinjuatin, thought to induce out-of-body experiences.
 She wakes up not as herself, but in a bloated body unknown to her.
 Initially she has amnesia.
 She has mentally time travelled into the future.
 Society is in this time period made up only of women, organized into a strict hierarchy of caste.
 She is a member of the mother caste.
 Jane's initial contacts have not even heard of men; they believe her to be mad.

 Doctors consent to take Jane to meet Laura, an aged historian.
 Jane learns that she has only travelled a little more than a century forward.
 Not long into her future, a Dr Perrigan unintentionally created a virus which killed all men.
 A small educated elite, mainly in the medical profession, salvaged the catastrophe-stricken world, and devised a way for women to reproduce artificially.
 They took inspiration from Chapter 6, verse 6 of the Book of Proverbs's "Go to the ant, thou sluggard; consider her ways, and be wise" and created a caste-based society.
 Laura is certain that men were oppressors of women and that the world is far better without them.
 Jane, a happily married woman in her own time, disagrees.

 Distressed, Jane requests that she be administered another dose of chuinjuatin, in order to return home.
 The method works.
 Jane, in the present, sets out to stop Dr Perrigan at all costs.
 The story ends on an ambiguous note and suggests that a predestination paradox may doom her efforts.

-Other stories in the collection

-In "Odd", an ordinary man profits from an extraordinary time paradox when he stops to help a man seemingly lost and confused, and then learns the reasons why.

-In "Stitch in Time", an elderly lady reflecting on a lost love and, thanks to her sons' experiments with time, finally discovers the reason why her lover abandoned her so many years ago.

-"Oh Where, Now, is Peggy MacRafferty?" is a social satire on Hollywood glamour in which a bright, individual young Irish woman becomes part of the celebrity circuit, and loses all that makes her special in the process of becoming a star.

-"Random Quest" combines romance and parallel universes.

-In "A Long Spoon", a demon is summoned by mistake; the couple that invoked him have to get rid of him without losing their souls in the bargain.